Rhod Gilbert: Radio

 In 2006, Gilbert hosted the BBC Radio Wales comedy panel show Jest a Minute, live from The Comedy Store in London.
 The second series of Jest a Minute was recorded in late 2008 in Cardiff's Glee Club, hosted by Gilbert and featuring regular team captains Chris Corcoran and Lloyd Langford, and guests from the comedy circuit such as Elis James, Greg Davies, Lucy Porter and Jon Richardson.
 A third series was also broadcast.

 Gilbert was also the host of BBC Radio 4's 4 Stands Up comedy series which aired in the Autumn of 2008 and has also appeared twice on Radio Four's Just a Minute, Radio 2's Does the Team Think?, and BBC Radio 4's Act Your Age.

-In December 2008, a pilot of his sitcom Rhod Gilbert's Leaving Llanbobl was broadcast on BBC Radio 2; the sitcom was written and starred Gilbert and Greg Davies, with additional writing by Sian Harries.
+In December 2008, a pilot of his sitcom Rhod Gilbert's Leaving Llanbobl was broadcast on BBC Radio 2; the sitcom was written by and starred Gilbert and Greg Davies, with additional writing by Sian Harries.
 Lloyd Langford played Gilbert's amiable younger brother Emrys; Di Botcher played Brenda, a gossipy hairdresser; and Mike Hayward played Gilbert's father Gurnos.
 The show was produced by Ed Morrish.
 Gilbert has hinted in interviews that the sitcom is likely to move to TV when it is completed as he found that he was "seeing it" as he wrote it.

 Gilbert has also made several appearances on the BBC Radio 4 comedy program The Unbelievable Truth.

 In 2011, he recorded a radio show for BBC Radio 2 called Rhod Gilbert's Bulging Barrel of Laughs with comedians Lloyd Langford, Greg Davies and Sarah Millican.
 Each show also featured live music from bands such as Athlete, Scouting for Girls, Kid British and The Hoosiers.
 It has since been repeated on BBC Radio 4 Extra.

 From 2006 to 2019, Gilbert also fronted his own radio show, The Rhod Gilbert Radio Show, broadcast by BBC Radio Wales on Saturdays between 11:30 am and 1:30 pm, often co-hosted by fellow Welsh Comedians Bennett Arron, Lloyd Langford or Chris Corcoran.

 Personal life

 Gilbert married his long-term girlfriend, writer and comedian Sian Harries, in August 2013.
 They divide their time between London and Wales.
-The two have no children and in 2021 Gilbert took part in a documentary series about the stigma of male infertility.
+They have no children.
+In 2021, Gilbert took part in a documentary series about the stigma of male infertility.

 Gilbert has also played badminton, including as a doubles partner with former gold medallist Anthony D. Jordan, relating his story on an episode of the BBC panel show Would I Lie to You?

 In July 2022, Gilbert announced he had been diagnosed with stage four cancer and was being treated at the Velindre Cancer Centre in Cardiff, of which he is a patron.
 He stated his pre-diagnosis symptoms had worsened while fundraising for Velindre in Cuba, where he also contracted COVID-19.

 In December 2022, fellow comedian Jimmy Carr promoted Gilbert's DVD The Book of John on Channel 4's The Last Leg on Gilbert's behalf.